 In the user mailbox properties of send and receive size limit.

-Furthermore, you can find a granular level of control over the send and receive email message size in the user mailbox properties.
-To verify the and modify the size:
+You can also find a granular level of control over the send and receive email message size in the user mailbox properties.
+To verify and modify the size:

 Get-mailbox | ft Name, MaxSendSize, MaxReceiveSize

 Set-Mailbox “test” –MaxSendSize 20MB –MaxReceiveSize 20MB

 Exchange Server Configuration File – Email Size Restriction

 Outlook Web Access

 When email sent over the Outlook Web Access the email size is also verified in the web config file located in%ExchangeInstallPath%ClientAccess\Owa\web.config

 Default Email message size in OWA: